biojppm/cmany/doc/quick_tour.rst

     foo/linux-x86_64-icc16.1-Release/

-Note that ``foo`` and ``bar`` will still be placed under the current working directory, since they are given as relative paths. cmany also accepts if they are given as absolute paths.
+Note that ``foo`` and ``bar`` will still be placed under the current working directory, since they are given as relative paths. cmany also accepts absolute paths here.

 Using flags/defines/cache vars